Policy Table of Contents

-The Trip Coordinator works with the Trip Leader, aiding in proposal research and trip planning as needed, aiding in the completion and submittal of the Student Domestic Travel Funding Request form, and making reservations for transport, lodging, and access for group participants (i.e. conference fees, museum tickets).
-The Trip Coordinator also works with the Trip Leader to promote the travel opportunity (as appropriate), conduct an orientation (when needed), and management of the travel budget.
+The Trip Coordinator works with the Trip Leader, aiding in proposal research and trip planning as needed, in the completion and submission of the Student Domestic Travel Funding Request form, and making reservations for transport, lodging, and access for group participants (i.e. conference fees, museum tickets).
+The Trip Coordinator also works with the Trip Leader, when applicable, to promote the travel opportunity, conduct an orientation, and manage the travel budget.
 The Trip Coordinator is also responsible for liaising with Business Services to set up an account for student deposits.

-Prior to travel commencing, the Trip Coordinator is responsible for ensuring that the Trip Leader has submitted Field Trip forms for all participants.
-The Trip Coordinator will create a Participant List for the Trip Leader and for use internally.
-The Trip Coordinator will forward this Participant List to the Trip Leader, Dean of Students (if overnight travel), and Responsible Administrator ten days prior to the trip commencing.
+Prior to travel, the Trip Coordinator is responsible for ensuring that the Trip Leader has submitted Field Trip forms for all participants.
+The Trip Coordinator will create a Participant List for the Trip Leader and internal use.
+The Trip Coordinator will forward this List to the Trip Leader, Dean of Students (if overnight travel), and Responsible Administrator ten days prior to the trip commencing.

 While Travel is Taking Place

-Trip Coordinators are on on-call status during the duration of the trip, as they will act as liaison between the Trip Leader and the Responsible Administrator should questions or an emergency arise.
+Trip Coordinators are on-call for the duration of the trip, as they act as liaison between the Trip Leader and the Responsible Administrator should questions or an emergency arise.